 Experiential Learning-Based Credits: College-level learning acquired through work and learning acquired outside of the traditional classroom, learning activities such as independent reading and study, mass media (as defined by NWCCU), open courseware or other self-directed learning may be assessed for PLA credit.
-The assessment may be via a standardized exam, a course challenge exam (not associated with registration or enrollment in the course for which credit is being sought), portfolio assessment, or other faculty-determined assessment methods.
-Experiential learning-based credit awards may not exceed 25% of the required credits for any degree per Northwest Commission on Colleges and Universities (NWCCU).
+The assessment may be via a standardized exam, a course challenge exam (not associated with registration or enrollment in the course for which credit is being sought), portfolio assessment, Individual performance or demonstration assessment, or other faculty-determined assessment methods.
+Experiential learning-based credit awards may not exceed 25% of the required credits for any degree per Northwest Commission on Colleges and Universities (NWCCU Standard 2.C.7).

-Instructional-Based Credits: Credits earned as a result of formal instruction and assessment.
-Examples of instructional-based credits include, but are not limited to: AP (formal Advanced Placement passing exam score), military training and educational programs (evaluated by the American Council on Education), faculty-developed course challenge exams taken within the first three weeks of a course, and formal training and educational programs offered via business and industry evaluated by the American Council on Education (ACE) or the National College Credit Recommendation Service (NCCRS).
-As such, these credits are not considered experiential learning-based credits and do not count toward the Northwest Commission on Colleges and Universities (NWCCU) 25% PLA cap.
+Instructional-Based Credits: Credits earned as a result of formal instruction and/or assessment.
+Examples of instructional-based credits include, but are not limited to: AP (formal Advanced Placement passing exam score), military training and educational programs (evaluated by the American Council on Education), faculty-developed course challenge exams taken within the first three weeks of a course, and formal training and educational programs offered via business and industry evaluated by the American Council on Education (ACE) or the National College Credit Recommendation Service (NCCRS), and assessment methods such as CLEP, DSST and UExcel standardized exams.
+As such, these credits are not considered experiential learning-based credits and do not count toward the Northwest Commission on Colleges and Universities (NWCCU Standard 2.C.7) 25% PLA cap.

-Course Challenge Exam: A student who takes MUS faculty-developed Course Challenge Exams or Assessments without enrolling in or registering for the course in which he/she is seeking credit will be considered attempting an experiential learning assessment.
-These exams taken are independent of course instruction and will count toward the 25% PLA cap.
+Course Challenge Exam: A student who takes MUS faculty-developed Course Challenge Exams or Assessments without enrolling in or registering for the course in which he/she is seeking credit will be considered attempting an instructional-basedexperiential learning assessment.
+These exams taken are independent of course instruction and will not count toward the NWCCU Standard 2.C.7 25% PLA cap.
+Challenge exams do not exist for all MUS courses.